 Last updated on December 22nd, 2022 at 08:26 pm

-Do you intend to become a freelancer in Germany?
-Learn how to Register for Self-Employment in Germany in this step by step guide.
+Do you intend to become self-employed in Germany?
+Learn how to register as a freelancer in Germany in this step by step guide.

 As you know that there are only two things certain in life – death and paying German taxes.

 Before you earn a single penny from your freelance or trade, you have to register for self-employment in Germany.
 This is done at your local tax office or Finanzamt.

 Successful registration as a freelancer in Germany allows you to send your clients invoices or sell your goods and services legally.
 And get paid.
 And then get taxed.

 There are three key tax numbers that you need in order to officially become a freelancer in Germany.